 Be sure to remove the butternut squash from the oven when it is fork tender.
 Any longer and it will become mushy.
 As soon as it’s done serve it, even if it’s at room temperature.
 And do not cover it with tin foil.
 You don’t want mushy squash.

-Maple Cayenne Butternut Squash with Pancetta & Pecans
+Roasted Butternut Squash Cubes with Pancetta & Pecans

 - 1 medium butternut squash, peeled, seeded and cut into 1 inch cubes

 - 4 ounces pancetta, diced

 - 2 garlic cloves, finely chopped

 - 1 teaspoon kosher salt

 - Preheat the oven to 350 °F. Toast the pecans on a baking sheet for about 3-5 minutes being careful to watch them closely so they don’t burn.
 Remove from the oven to cool.
 Allow the oven to preheat to 425°F.

 - Fry the pancetta on the stovetop until crispy.
 Transfer the pancetta to a paper-towel lined plate.